yyccR/xgboost-predictor-cpp/README.md

 - The only thing to do:
 ```
-Including the `XgboostPredictor.h` file to your project and add the `XgboostPredictor.cpp` file to your source file list.
+Including the `XgboostPredictor.h` file to your project.
+Adding the `XgboostPredictor.cpp` file to your source file list.
 ```

 - How to invoke: